Practice monopartite projections

 By the end of this lesson, you will be able to:

-• Create monopartite projections from multipartite data
+• Create true monopartite projections from bipartite data

 • Project different node types as monopartite networks